Achievable logoAchievable logo

 Time management

-Time management is one of the most crucial skills for standardized tests.
-These tests are a time crunch, even for the most gifted students, so it’s important to understand how to get the most value from your time, and when it’s appropriate to take shortcuts.
+Time management is one of the most important skills for standardized tests.
+These tests are a time crunch, even for very strong students.
+To do well, you need to know how to get the most value from your time - and when it makes sense to take a shortcut.

-To get the most from this section, be honest with yourself when deciding which categories apply.
-These tips are certainly worth practicing, but not all will apply to everyone!
-We’re giving you the tools to build your own personalized toolkit for a time management plan.
+To get the most from this section, be honest with yourself about which categories apply to you.
+These tips are all worth practicing, but not every tip will fit every student.
+Think of this as a set of tools you can use to build your own time-management plan.

 Problem-solving procedures

-To solve a problem quickly and most effectively, you should follow a general series of steps—first looking for quick wins, and then digging deeper into the details.
-The goal is to find the answer as soon as possible, but naturally, some questions require more effort than others.
-If you don’t know the answer after the first step, you move on to the second step, and then the third, and so on.
+To solve a problem quickly and effectively, follow a consistent set of steps.
+Start by looking for quick wins, then dig into the details only if you need to.
+The goal is to find the answer as soon as possible, but some questions will naturally take more work than others.

-Keep these steps in mind as you solve each problem to make sure that you don’t make any small mistakes:
+Keep these steps in mind as you solve each problem to avoid small mistakes:

 1. Read and annotate the question